 By learning the systemic injustices against neighborhoods of color, we can better understand the fight for environmental justice.
 Environmental justice is a social movement pushing for restorative actions in environmental legislation.

 The environmental justice movement recognizes the role of racism and classism in the climate change crisis.
-To create a more equitable environment, we need to amplify the voices of climate activists in historically and presently polluted areas, redistribute environmental resources into highly polluted communities, and champion for environmentally conscious changes to our system.
+This movement began in the 1960s when people of color began to fight against hazardous chemicals and pollutants that they were disproportionately exposed to.
+To create a more equitable environment, we need to amplify the voices of climate activists in historically and presently polluted areas, redistribute environmental resources into highly polluted communities, and champion environmentally conscious changes to our system.